How To Get A Mortgage On A Low Income

 • Minimal outgoings that are managed well

-• A good credit rating and looking to buy a property that’s relatively inexpensive
+• A good credit rating and looking to buy a relatively inexpensive property

 • Other capital assets in their favour, rather than an actual annual salary

-The best way to find out what size mortgage you might qualify for based on your income is by applying for an agreement in principle.
-Before doing that you can get an idea what this figure could be by using our calculator below.
+The best way to determine what size mortgage you might qualify for based on your income is by applying for an agreement in principle.
+Before doing that, you can understand what this figure could be using our calculator below.

 Mortgage Affordability Calculator